Chern-Simons functional, singular instantons, and the four-dimensional clasp number: Singular Fr yshov invariants and the unoriented 4-ball genus

 \begin{remark} Moduli spaces of singular instantons for non-orientable surfaces are studied in more detail in \cite{KM:unknot}.
-In the above discussion, we have specialized to a particular choice of singular bundle data on $(W,S)$, in the terminology of \cite{KM:unknot}.
-The importance of this particular singular bundle data is the presence of the unique reducible described above. $\diamd$ \end{remark}
+Following \cite[Subsection 4.2]{KM:unknot}, a $2$-dimensional submanifold $\omega$ in $W$ whose boundary $\partial \omega$ is contained in $S$ determines singular bundle data on $(W,S)$.
+(The surface $S$ and the interior of $\omega$ are allowed to have finitely many transverse intersection points.)
+In particular, $\partial \omega$ induces an element of $H_1(S;\Z/2)$.
+In the above discussion, we have specialized to a particular choice of singular bundle data on $(W,S)$, where the homology class determined by $\partial \omega$ is dual to $w_1(TS)$.
+The importance of this particular singular bundle data is the presence of the unique reducible described above.
+To let this point stand out, we redefined singular connections for a non-orientable surface cobordism $S$ of knots in terms of branched double covers. $\diamd$ \end{remark}